segmentstream-com/segmentstream-com.github.io/_docs/datasources/rtb-house.md

 ## Available reports

-SegmentStream allows to import the following reports from RTB Houuse.
+SegmentStream allows to import the following reports from RTB House.

 ### Campaign performance